pcourpron/idoven-frontend/README.md

 # Idoven frontend

 To install use: `npm i --legacy-peer-deps`.
-The legacy dependencies are for testing react hooks nad it should be updated in the near future and causes no issues for the time being.
+The legacy dependencies are for testing react hooks and it should be updated in the near future and causes no issues for the time being.

 to run locally: `npm run dev`